MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/widgetmessagereceivedargs_message.md

 ## -description

-Gets a string containing the contents of the message that was posted from the widget's content using the [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) JavaScript method.
+Gets a string containing the contents of the message that was posted from the widget's web content using the [window.chrome.webview.postMessage](/microsoft-edge/webview2/reference/javascript/webview) JavaScript method.

 ## -property-value